gaurav00700/EvaluationAnalysis-2DObjectDetection/README.md

 # Evaluation Analysis
 This repository contains the scripts with following fatures:-
 - Evaluating the performance of 2D Object Detection models.
-- Plotting the Precision and Reclcation curves.
+- Plotting the Precision and Recall curves.
 - Comparing the AP values of all objects classes.
 - OpenCV visualizer for visualizing the detections and ground truths of dataset.